naogify/wp-backup/README.md

 - Crontab

 ## How it works
-This shell script creates the directory `wp-backup/`, and makes the zip file that includes `plugins/` `themes/` `uploads/` `wordpress.sql`(Exported mysql data).
-Also you can set the maximum number of zip files.
+This shell script creates the directory `wp-backup/`, and makes the zip file that includes `plugins/` `themes/` `uploads/` `wordpress.sql`(Exported mysql data).You can set the maximum number of zip files.
 This script will delete oldest zip file when file's number reaches the limit.

+Also, it will updates WordPres's core, plugins, themes, language file.

 ## How to use